Induction for New Students 2019; Mon 30 September - Fri 4 October

-If you have not received any of this information by mid-September, please contact one of our Teaching Administrators, Beverly Forster or Susan Bates, at firstname.lastname@example.org, or our Admissions team at email@example.com, or phone (0191 334 3050).
+If you have not received any of this information by mid-September, please contact our Learning and Teaching team at email@example.com, or our Admissions team at firstname.lastname@example.org, or phone (0191 334 3050).

 You should also look through the following content available online before arriving in Durham:

 - The Degree Programme Handbook which contains information about the department, our staff and who you should contact, teaching and learning policies, assessment policies, progression regulations and student support.

 - The Brush up Your Skills web page, from which you can find the summer workbook.
 A diagnostic test will be available on our DUO pages from 16 September, as well as other maths revision materials and resources.
 The online diagnostic test is compulsory for all Maths Honours students, and non-Single Maths Honours students (eg Natural Scientists on the combined Maths & Physics programme) taking the two core maths modules in the first year.

 The university has put together a comprehensive package of induction activities which will take place from Wednesday 25 September for International students and from Monday 30 September for home students.

 Use the Online Induction Planner to plan your first week’s activities by College and Department.

 The Online Induction Planner has been designed to let you know where you need to be and when, according to your Department and College Induction activities and events.

 Attendance of department based activities is compulsory and we have tried to plan the week's activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.